Argyle-Software/signcryption/README.md

 To use a different AEAD or for lower level control you'll need to run through the discrete step functions themselves.
-To remove the aes-gcm crate dependency set `no-default-features = true` in `Cargo.toml`
+To remove the aes-gcm crate dependency set `default-features = false` in `Cargo.toml`

 ### Signcrypt